If you’re trying to do something different – people will judge you.

 Further, he expressed that “first-time entrepreneurs are generally very insecure” as it relates to seeking out opportunities and having people judge their ideas or businesses.

 The fact that you obsess over negative feedback is a universal trait amongst all humans.

 It’s in our nature to be influenced by the feedback we get from others.

 Our brains are hardwired to react to criticism as a threat.
 So it’s easy for us to become upset, defensive or isolate ourselves upon receiving critique.

 One negative comment can ruin your day.
 These negative comments are amplified because they trigger our most primitive and reactive parts of our brains.
 It’s called the ‘dino brain’ which in the face of a perceived threat triggers the sympathetic nervous system placing our body into action for fight or flight.

-The Dino Brain is first wall of defense as it relates to danger.
-It’s this portion of the brain that has given people a feeling of invincibility upon being met with a near death experience.
+The Dino Brain is the first wall of defense as it relates to danger.
+It’s this portion of the brain that has given people a feeling of invincibility upon being met with a near-death experience.